perfectsense/training/_pages/index.md

 ### Welcome to Brightspot!

-This site contains supplemental materials for the [Brighspot Training repo](https://github.com/perfectsense/training).
+This site contains supplemental materials for the [Brightspot Training repo](https://github.com/perfectsense/training).

 ### Brought to you by the Brightspot Delivery Team